Dmalex166/platformer-tutorial/steps/part7.md

     player.setVelocityY(-330);
 }
 ```
-We've just added a lot of code, but it should be very readable
+We've just added a lot of code, but it should be very readable.

 The first thing it does is check to see if the left key is being held down.
 - If it is we apply a negative horizontal velocity and start the 'left' running animation.